auth0/docs/articles/monitoring/sending-events-to-segmentio.md

   - analyze-external-analytics
   - integrate-analytics
 ---
-# Send Auth0 Events to Segment IO
+# Send Auth0 Events to Segment

-[Segment IO](http://segment.io/features) provides a large number of analytics-related functionality with a single, simple to use API.
+[Segment](http://segment.io/features) provides a large number of analytics-related functionality with a single, simple to use API.

 In this example, you will learn how to connect Auth0 to Segment and stream `signup` and `login` events.
 To implement this with Auth0, you just need to create one [Rule](/rule) in your pipeline.